renatoathaydes/Automaton/README.md

 The above is a copy of part of the SwingJavaFXSampleAppTestInJava class in this project.
 Just type `t` in the GibHub main page and search for this class for the complete code.

+Notice the the `SwingerFxer` is a composite of `Swinger` and `FXer` and therefore contains all their methods.
+String selectors work like this:

+* if the selector starts with a `.` or `#`, the lookup is made in the JavaFX app.
+* in all other cases, the lookup is made in the Swing part of the app.

+Pretty simple!

+If you want to lookup a JavaFX Node, you'll use a css selector (starting with `.` = by css class, `#` by ID).
+To lookup a Swing Component by name, just use the name (eg. looking up `something` will return any Component whose name is exactly `something`).